setms/book/docs/requirements/digest.md

 Use templates for consistency.

-The **vision and scope document** contains the business requirements, scope, and business context.
+The **Vision & Scope document** contains the business requirements, scope, and business context.
 Other names for this document are project charter, business case document, or Market Requirements Document (MRD).
 Whatever the name, the business sponsor is the owner.